Our Pillars of Wellness

 How bowel reprograming can reduce inflammatory disease

 At Eden we believe there are some basic pillars to good health.
 We apply these pillars as the foundation of our health care routines and wellness retreats.
 Our principle pillars are clean nutrition, proper bowel function through bowel reprograming, mental, emotional and physical well being.
-Over the next few articles I will go into detail about each pillar to help give you a better understanding of why these things are critical to cultivating thriving health.
+I will go into detail about each pillar to help give you a better understanding of why these things are critical to cultivating thriving health.

 All of these diseases have similar symptoms including:

 Some contributing factors are:

 These factors are pretty general so I am going to go down the list and provide a little more info as to why each factor is on the list.
 This may help you to discover why you may experiencing these symptoms and give you some suggestions for how to decrease exposure to inflammatory substances.

 Diet– More people are eating highly processed foods that are filled with herbicides, pesticides, fungicides, hormones, antibiotics, preservatives, artificial sweeteners, deodorants, colorants, and possibly more.
 Although a direct link has not been made between this massive shift in our food supply it is definitely an area I feel is worth taking a look at.
 As I try to do in my own life I recommend to others, eat as local, organic and seasonal as possible.
 Decrease your chemical load by consuming foods that are as free of industrial farming chemicals as possible.
 Some allergies can be subtly but extremely damaging to overall health.
 We recommend that everyone get tested for allergies as it can be a huge benefit to know what you are allergic to and what is causing your body to respond with inflammation.
 Click here for assistance in ordering your allergy blood test.